ConDug/MathCheckRamsey/README.md

-# Kochen-Specker Graph Generation and Verification
+# Ramsey Graph Generation and Verification

-This repository contains a collection of scripts and tools for generating and verifying Kochen-Specker graphs.
+This repository contains a collection of scripts and tools for generating Ramsey problems, solving and verifying them.

 ## Components

-- `embedability`: Checks whether Kochen–Specker candidates are embeddable.
-If a candidate is embeddable, it is a Kochen–Specker graph.
-Use `check-embed.sh` to run this check.

 - `gen_cubes`: Generates the cubes used in the cube-and-conquer approach.